 There’s no right or wrong way.

-But, the sooner you think about this, the better as it helps you understand what you want out of this business and, ultimately, influences all subsequent decisions you take.
+But the sooner you think about this, the better.
+It helps you understand what you want out of this business and, ultimately, influences all subsequent decisions you take.

 Start Your Own Tree Services Business Today